ICCIG 5

 ICCIG is being organized by Grassroots Innovations Augmentation Network (GIAN) in partnership with the Centre for Management in Agriculture, CMA, Indian Institute of Management, Ahmedabad; SRISTI, Ahmedabad, Honey Bee Network, and is likely to be supported by NABARD and a few other sponsors

-The enquiries for organizing workshops, panel discussions, innovation exhibition and other activities during the conference may be sent to iccig@gian.org.
+The inquiries for organizing workshops, panel discussions, innovation exhibitions, and other activities during the conference may be sent to iccig@gian.org.
 Those who wish to organize parallel sessions of their own networks alongside the conference may also write so that synergy can be exploited for creating an empathetic network of networks.

-Registration fees of USD 50 (Rs 4000 for Indians excluding stay) may be deposited in favor of GIAN , student scholars may pay only USD 15 (Rs 1000).
-We will facilitate stay in some of the simple hostels nearby and intimate hotel details where one can book directly
+Registration fees of USD 50 (Rs 4000 for Indians excluding stay) may be deposited in favor of GIAN, student scholars may pay only USD 15 (Rs 1000).
+We will facilitate stays in some of the simple hostels nearby and intimate hotel details where one can book directly

-Last date for the abstract is 15th November 2024 and Full paper/posters/ performance is expected by 30th November 2024.
+The last date for submission of abstracts, full papers, posters, or performances is 30th November 2024.
 Please share this announcement with others in your professional and social network.

 Some of the selected papers will be published as a part of our series with Springer-Nature on inclusive & frugal innovations edited by Dr RA Mashelkar & Prof. Anil Gupta.